Power of deposition

 Where the lease is granted for not more than seven years it will be an overriding interest under LRA 2002, Sch 3, para 1 and so will bind the purchaser of the fee simple even if he did not know of it.

-If the lease is for more than seven years it must have been registered in order for it to take effect as a legal lease.
+If the lease is for more than seven years it must have been registered for it to take effect as a legal lease.
 When this is done the lease will also be noted on the charges register of the landlord’s title, and anyone who takes the landlord’s estate for valuable consideration will take subject to the lease.

 Sale of the lease by the tenant